vivekh99/podium_test_case_suite/README.md

 Test Cases:
 ===================
--These test cases were ran by using real data off of dealerrater.com.
-The dealers used were:
+-These test cases were ran by using real data off of dealerrater.com. copy-paste the exact lines below (including the quotations) and paste in between the parenthesis of the `.get()` method located on line 26

 "https://www.dealerrater.com/dealer/Cueter-Chrysler-Jeep-Dodge-review-22324/page" + str(page) + "/?filter=ALL_REVIEWS"

 "https://www.dealerrater.com/dealer/Mike-Riehl-s-Roseville-Chrysler-Dodge-Jeep-Ram-review-27075/page" + str(page) + "/?filter=ALL_REVIEWS"